Color Studies Part 2, in-person, Fall 2025

 On Materials:

-For this class, participants will mainly work with traditional gouache to hand-mix paint for paper collages.
-Lena will provide provide some paper, glue, glue brushes and a few other collage materials.
-Participants will bring their own paint, brushes, mixing palettes, some paper and scissors.
+For this class, we will primarily work with traditional gouache to hand-mix colors for a series of paper collages.
+Other mediums can be used if desired!
+Participants bring their own paint, brushes, mixing palettes, some paper and scissors.
+Other collage materials will be provided.
 A link to the materials list with specific details will be emailed after sign up.

 . . . . .